Live Baby Live: Background

 The film was released on DVD from a 35mm negative, however, INXS manager Chris Murphy had been looking for the original film cans for over a decade.
 Murphy searched for them in the United States and the United Kingdom; it was eventually discovered in Sydney.
-During the Ultra HD restoration process, the film was carefully repositioned shot-by-shot during a twelve-month period.
+During the Ultra HD restoration process, the film was carefully restored shot-by-shot during a twelve-month period.

 Release

 Live Baby Live had its world premiere at the Byron Bay International Film Festival in late October 2019.
-Prior to this, special screenings in July had also taken place including one held in New York city.
+Prior to this, special screenings in July had also taken place including one held in New York City.

 The concert film was first released in Australia and New Zealand on 14 November 2019 by Fathom Events and in Europe including the U.K., Ireland, Greece, the Netherlands by Cinevents.
 It is intended to be released on up to 1000 screens worldwide.

-A fifty-seven-minute edited cut of the restored concert was aired on BBC Two at 11pm on 28 December 2019.
+A 57-minute edited cut of the restored concert was aired on BBC Two at 11pm on 28 December 2019.